- You do not have any products in your shopping cart yet.

 Such damages are not caused by a product defect but by environmental influences that we as manufacturers or retailers cannot control.
 The wood simply reacts naturally to unnatural conditions.

-Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.
+Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not covered by warranty.

 How to Best Protect Your Table Permanently?

-- Maintain humidity levels between 45–60 %.
+- Maintain humidity in the range of 45–60 %.

 - Avoid direct sunlight on the tabletop.